-- 1. Set the thermostat to the lowest setting by first pressing the COOLER ◀ and HOTTER buttons together and holding for 1 second.
-Then press the COOLER ◀ button until the VAC indicator light appears. - Set the ON/OFF switch on the control box to the OFF" position. - 3.
-Turn off all electrical power to the appliance if service is to be performed.
+- 1. Set the thermostat to the lowest setting by first pressing the COOLER and HOTTER buttons together and holding for 1 second.
+Then press the COOLER button until the WARM indicator light appears. - 2.
+Set the ON/OFF switch on the blower control box to the "OFF" position. - 3.
+Turn off all electric power to the appliance if service is to be performed.